raspberrypilearning/cyoa-web/en/step_4.md

 You can find a full list of CSS colours [here](https://www.w3schools.com/cssref/css_colors.asp) to help make it funky!

+Remember: you can use both the names of the colours and the Hex codes to define them!

 --- /task ---

 --- task ---